sjsafranek/mtghordesurvival/README.md

 ## Installation
-No installation is needed.
-This app can be run running it on any simple HTTP server or by using included simpleserver.go script
+No installation is required.
+This app can be run running it on any HTTP server (Apache, NGINX, etc.) or by running the included simpleserver.go script provided.

 ### Simple HTTP server